UniMath/agda-unimath/src/logic/de-morgan-sheaves.lagda.md

 [null](orthogonal-factorization-systems.null-types.md) at propositions of the form `¬P ∨ ¬¬P`.

-De Morgan sheaves are closely related to, but a strictly weaker notion than that of
-[double negation sheaves](orthogonal-factorization-systems.double-negation-sheaves.md).
+De Morgan sheaves are closely related to, but a strictly weaker notion than [double negation sheaves](orthogonal-factorization-systems.double-negation-sheaves.md).

 ## Definitions